PlanktoScope/forklift/docs/specs/00-package.md

         - /var/lib/planktoscope/machine-name
   ```

-A filesystem object consists of the following fields:
+A fileset object consists of the following fields:

-- `description` is a short (one-sentence) description of the filesystem resource to be shown to users.
+- `description` is a short (one-sentence) description of the fileset resource to be shown to users.

    - This field is required.